8go/matrix-commander/README.md

 - Sending of arbitrary files (PDF, xls, doc, txt, etc.)
 - Sending events such as emoji reactions, or replies as threads
 - Using events to edit sent messages
+- Supports creating private DM rooms (thanks to PR from @murlock1000)
 - Supports DM (direct messaging), sending DMs, listening for DMs
 - Listing of joined rooms
 - Listing of members of given room(s)